Mark Lodato, Dean

 Master of Science in Communications

 The online masters in communications program prepares media professionals to succeed in today’s world of mass media and digital communications.
 With classes created and taught by Newhouse faculty, the master’s in communications offers students around the world the opportunity to receive the highest quality education without relocating.
 Students can start their degree in January, April, July or October.
 The program is intended for students with bachelor’s degrees and/or backgrounds in media and communications, journalism, public relations, advertising, media business management, and related fields.
-Students may choose from three secondary focus tracks: Journalism Innovation, Public Relations, and Advertising.
+Students may choose from four secondary focus tracks: Advertising, Journalism Innovation, Media Management and Public Relations.

 There are two required immersions which take place Friday through Sunday in various locations.
 (Past immersions have been in Syracuse, New York City, Los Angeles and Costa Rica.)
 During the immersion, students come together to learn from professionals in the field, interact with their classmates and faculty, network with Newhouse alumni and work together on a case study on a specific topic.
 This program is designed to be completed in as little as 15 months.